DSCI-310/DSCI-310-Group-3/CONTRIBUTING.md

 # Contribution

-We welcome all contributions to this project!
+We welcome all contributions to this project! <br>
 If you notice a bug, or have a feature request, please open up an issue [here](https://github.com/DSCI-310/DSCI-310-Group-3/issues) and kindly report the issue you found.
 If you'd like to contribute a feature or bug fix,